mushusax/TaskKata/README.md

 - [ ] Be able to create persistent Preference data from user input
 - [ ] Understand how to change the behavior of the app based on user preferences

+## Testing
+- [ ] Thoroughly understand fundamentals of testing
+- [ ] Be able to write useful local JUnit tests
+- [ ] Understand the Espresso UI test framework
+- [ ] Know how to write useful automated Android tests

 ## Debugging
 - [ ] Understand the basic debugging techniques available in Android Studio
 - [ ] Know how to debug and fix issues with an app's functional behavior and usability